nickyhajal/world-domination-summit/_content/register.md

 icon: globe
 # Sorry, main stage tickets for WDS 2016 have sold out.
 But it's not too late to join us!

-This year we're extending the WDS activities into the days before and after the main stage event.
-Information about "WDS Connect" tickets will be announced soon.
+This year we're extending the WDS activities into the days before and after the main stage event and inviting even more people to participate in the WDS experience.
+Information about these activities, super-meetups, and a special "WDS Connect" ticket will be announced soon.

 <!--<div class="line-canvas"></div>